5 skills every sustainability manager needs and how to develop them

 The ability to think critically and make well-informed decisions is one of several crucial skills needed for sustainability.

-Any sustainability professional working in a leadership role must be able to identify areas of improvement in their organisation by considering the internal and external challenges impacting their business goals.
-Following this, they will need to leverage their findings and use their sustainability skills to creatively convert ideas into actions and deliver upon them to support business goals and improve the impact they have on the world.
-By developing strategies, guiding the organisation, and optimising operational practices, they will be able to overcome a variety of social, legal, economic and political challenges linked to sustainability.
+Any professional working in a sustainability leadership role must be able to identify areas of improvement in their organisation by considering the internal and external challenges impacting their business goals.
+Following this, they will need to leverage their findings and use their skills to creatively convert ideas into actions and deliver upon them to support business goals and improve the impact they have on the world.

 2. Complex decision making

 Competing demands from various stakeholders often makes decision-making in sustainability and environmental management roles complex, as competing demands arise from the interests of different people.
-For example, activists’ desire to enhance and invest in environmental policies may be at odds with shareholders’ directive to minimise costs.
+For example, activists’ desire to enhance and invest in environmental performance and policies may be at odds with shareholders’ directive to minimise costs.

 For sustainability managers, the ability to navigate this, influence the behaviours of others and make smart individual and group decisions is essential to success.